Beetleee/Module-1/README.md

 Analysis and Challenges

-	Analysis of Outcomes Based on Launch Date
+	Analysis of Outcomes Based on Launch Date:

 	I began the analysis by creating a pivot chart from our main spreadsheet which contained the filtered data for ‘theater’ campaigns (derived from a column describing parent category [for campaign]).
 Figure 1A(see attached file: Theater_Outcomes_vs_Launch_Figure_1.png) shows the pivot table which quantifies the number of each campaign outcome (successful, failed, or canceled) in columns by the launch month displayed in rows.
 In Figure 1B, I used a line graph to display the information and show for each outcome, the total number of launched campaigns per each month.

-Analysis of Outcomes Based on Goals
+	Analysis of Outcomes Based on Goals:

 	I began this analysis by creating the rows and columns specified by the instructions.
 I found that after creating the COUNTIFS formula, there was just small editing needed to continue (update just a single criteria or range).
 Figure 2 (see attached file: Outcomes_vs_Goals_Figure_2.png) shows the filtered data on ‘plays’.
 In Figure 2A, the goal amount ranges are listed in rows, whereas the calculated total number for each outcome is listed by column, followed by the total number overall, and finally by the fraction of the total (percentage) for each outcome.
 Figure 2B shows the trends for successful vs failed (canceled was not represented in this campaign category) for each goal range by percentage.